jlevy/og-equity-compensation/README.md

 In earlier stage private companies, there may be little or no profit, but the company may seem valuable because of high expectations that it can make future profit or be acquired.
-If a company like this takes money from investors, the investors determine the price they pay based on these educated guesses.
+If a company like this takes money from investors, the investors determine the price they pay based on these educated guesses and market conditions.

 Overall, in startups there is a high degree of uncertainty about the future value of equity.
 In later stage private companies, the financials of the company are better